Nielsen to sell consumer goods data arm to Advent for $2.7 billion

-Advent will buy Nielsen's Global Connect unit in partnership with James Peck, a former chief executive officer of credit reporting company TransUnion TRU.N, Nielsen said.
+Advent will buy Nielsen’s Global Connect unit in partnership with James Peck, a former chief executive officer of credit reporting company TransUnion, Nielsen said.

 The sale of its Connect business, which provides research data to consumer goods companies, will help the firm reduce its debt load, it added.